speedment/speedment-doc/pages/aggregations.md

         .forEach(System.out::println);
 ```

+{% include warning.html content = "
+If you want to invoke `Stream::iterator` or `Stream::spliterator`, you cannot use `streamAndClose()` because the auto-closing stream does not support these operations.
+Use try-resource in combination with `stream()` instead.
+" %}
 #### Aggregation to Generic Tuples

 Sometimes designing an explicit result data class is overly verbose without adding much